brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Low Blow** : Some halflings train extensively in how to attack larger creatures.
 Halflings with this racial trait gain a +1 bonus on critical confirmation rolls against opponents larger than themselves.
 This racial trait replaces the keen senses racial trait.

 **Outrider** : Some halflings specialize in mounted combat.
-Halflings with this racial trait gain a +2 bonus on [Handle Animal](../skill_dir/handleAnimal#_handle-animal and [Ride](../skill_dir/ride#_ride checks.
+Halflings with this racial trait gain a +2 bonus on [Handle Animal](../skill_dir/handleAnimal#_handle-animal) and [Ride](../skill_dir/ride#_ride) checks.
 This racial trait replaces the sure-footed racial trait.

 **Practicality** : Halflings are grounded in hard work and common sense.
-Halflings with this racial trait gain a +2 bonus on any one [Craft](../skill_dir/craft#_craft or [Profession](../skill_dir/profession#_profession skill, as well as on [Sense Motive](../skill_dir/senseMotive#_sense-motive checks and saves against illusions.
+Halflings with this racial trait gain a +2 bonus on any one [Craft](../skill_dir/craft#_craft) or [Profession](../skill_dir/profession#_profession) skill, as well as on [Sense Motive](../skill_dir/senseMotive#_sense-motive) checks and saves against illusions.
 This racial trait replaces the fearless and sure-footed racial traits.

 **Swift as Shadows** : Halflings possess incredible stealth even while moving through obstructed areas.
-Halflings with this racial trait reduce the penalty for using [Stealth](../skill_dir/stealth#_stealth while moving by 5, and reduce the [Stealth](../skill_dir/stealth#_stealth check penalty for sniping by 10.
+Halflings with this racial trait reduce the penalty for using [Stealth](../skill_dir/stealth#_stealth) while moving by 5, and reduce the [Stealth](../skill_dir/stealth#_stealth) check penalty for sniping by 10.
 This racial trait replaces the sure-footed racial trait.

 **Underfoot** : Halflings must train hard to effectively fight bigger opponents.
 Halflings with this racial trait gain a +1 dodge bonus to AC against foes larger than themselves and a +1 bonus on Reflex saving throws to avoid trample attacks.
 This racial trait replaces the halfling luck racial trait.

 **Wanderlust** : Halflings love travel and maps.
-Halflings with this racial trait receive a +2 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography and [Survival](../skill_dir/survival#_survival checks.
+Halflings with this racial trait receive a +2 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography) and [Survival](../skill_dir/survival#_survival) checks.
 When casting spells or using abilities that provide or enhance movement, halflings treat their caster level as +1 higher than normal.
 This racial trait replaces the fearless and halfling luck racial traits.

 **Warslinger** : Halflings are experts at the use of the sling.
 Halflings with this racial trait can reload a sling as a free action.
 Reloading a sling still requires two hands and provokes attacks of opportunity.
 This racial trait replaces the sure-footed racial trait.